Celebrate In Style With Autumn-Inspired Weddings, Parties and Events

 Decorate With Containers

 A simple and versatile way to surround guests with seasonal hues is to turn out smartly presented container gardens.
 Placed at doorways or aisles, a mini sampling of all autumn has to offer will provide a lasting and warm greeting.
-A simple pot in a nature-inspired material like the tapered Madison planter in a weathered terra cotta or stone finish delivers an earthy touch, while the Phoenix vase planter comes in a variety of sizes and colors to complement any venue.
+A simple pot in a nature-inspired material like the fluted tapered planter in a warm color finish delivers an earthy touch, while the tall statement planters comes in a variety of colors to complement any venue.
 Filled with crimson mums paired with boxwood, ornamental cabbages or rustic grasses, these planters create an enchanting atmosphere for guests.

 Add Charm with Layers and Textures